Phone Meeting Format

 3. Please no cross talk, which is speaking directly to another person rather than to the group, interrupting the person who is sharing, or speaking positively or negatively about a previous share.
 We want all to feel welcome here.
 We speak from our own perspective, using “I” or "for me" statements.

-4. People can share as many times as they want in three-minute increments.
+4. We would like everyone to have a chance to share at least once in three-minute increments, especially the newcomer if you wish to share.
 The timer person gently says the word "time" at 3 minutes.
 Kindly acknowledge the timer and wrap up your share at that time.
-Is there someone able to do service by keeping time this morning?
+Is there someone able to do service by keeping time this morning? *** (Moderator: Please ask for a bible reader at this time if needed).

 Would everyone who cares to, please say your name and where you are calling from? (i.e., “Hi, I’m ____ from ____)